MrPowers/mungingdata/docs/apache-spark/speaking-slack-notifications.md

 ---
 title: "Speaking Slack Notifications from Spark"
 date: "2018-04-04"
 categories:
   - "apache-spark"
 ---

+# Speaking Slack Notifications from Spark

 The spark-slack library can be used to speak notifications to Slack from your Spark programs and handle Slack Slash command responses.